Kaiseem/PointNu-Net/README.md

 # PointNu-Net
 PointNu-Net Project

-The code shall be upload soon.
+The code shall be upload soon in two days.